 If you want, you can take a few minutes to think what you would do in this scenario before continuing.
 Otherwise, read on to see what happened.

 When this assignment is presented, people’s first instincts usually fall under two categories.
 The first is to suggest something along the lines of “buy a lottery ticket” or “go to a casino”.
 While this could work in theory, the odds are inherently against you, and you’ll just be relying on dumb luck.
-The second is to suggest traditional business ideas, such as setting up a lemonade stand or a car wash, using the $5 to purchase the necessary materials.
-While this could work, the problem is that these solution are low risk, but also have a low potential for reward.
+The second thing people often do is suggest traditional business ideas, such as setting up a lemonade stand or a car wash, using the $5 as seed money in order to purchase the necessary supplies.
+While this method is less risky, the problem is that it only has a low potential for success.

 However, after giving it some thought, the teams often manage to come up with more creative solutions, which allow them to make much more money than they would otherwise, without having to take on any additional risks.

 - The team that made the most money took a completely different approach.
-They realized that the most valuable asset they have wasn’t the $5 or the two hours, but the three-minute class presentation, where they hold the attention of all the students in their class.
+They realized that the most valuable asset that they have isn’t the $5 or the two hours dedicated to running their scheme, but rather the three-minute class presentation, where they hold the attention of all the students in their class.
 This group sold their presentation time to a company that wanted to recruit students from the class, and spent the three minutes pitching the company to their fellow students.

 All these teams had one thing in common: instead of trying to solve the solution within the constraining $5 framework, they took a completely different approach, and managed to make much more money than they would have otherwise.

 Summary and conclusions

 - Students were given a simple task: using $5 and two hours, make the largest amount of money possible.

 - The winning teams were those who ignored the $5 completely, and who were therefore not constrained by this limiting amount.